 - The initial Exodus trip to Sinai took about 60 days in total.

-These timelines highlight the difficult terrain and the steady movement required to reach the Promised Land.
+These timelines highlight the difficult terrain and steady movement required to reach the promised land.

 Who Led the Journey to Canaan?

 Moses served as the primary leader of the Israelites throughout the vast majority of the wilderness wanderings.
 He guided the people out of Egypt, received the law at Mount Sinai, and navigated decades of challenges.
-However, Moses did not enter Canaan.
-Following his death at Mount Nebo, his successor Joshua took command.
-Joshua ultimately led the people across the Jordan River and into the promised land.
+Moses did not enter Canaan, though.
+Following his death at Mount Nebo, his successor Joshua took command and led the people across the Jordan River into the promised land.

 What Happened During the Wilderness Wanderings?

 After leaving Rameses, the Israelites entered a long season of testing.
 Severe wilderness challenges appeared constantly.
-They faced bitter water at Marah, hunger in the Wilderness of Sin, and fear at Rephidim.
-They also experienced a crushing delay after the initial scouts feared entering Canaan.
+They faced bitter water at Marah, hunger in the Wilderness of Sin, fear at Rephidim, and a crushing delay after the initial scouts refused to enter Canaan.

-Yet, provisions kept breaking through.
-They received manna, quail, healed waters, and victory over the Amalekites.
-At Sinai, the Tabernacle was constructed so a sacred presence could dwell among the people.
+Provisions kept breaking through, though.
+The people received manna, quail, healed waters, and victory over the Amalekites.
+At Sinai, they built the Tabernacle so a sacred presence could dwell among them.

 | Event | Meaning |